Antidissmist/gm_networking_system/README.md

 This system is intended to simplify netcode in GameMaker as much as possible, so I never have to rewrite my netcode again.

+It may change as I use it and think of more features.

 Made in GameMaker v2024.6.1.208, so should be compatible with modern versions.

 ## How do i get it